5 things every woman should do to get on top of their finances

 1. Manage your credit reputation

-With the rollout of Comprehensive Credit Reporting, knowing your credit score and what’s included in your credit file is now more important than ever, as more lenders use credit scores to assess the risk of lending you money and whether to approve or decline your application.
+With Comprehensive Credit Reporting now in place, knowing your credit score and what’s included in your credit file is now more important than ever, as more lenders use credit scores to assess the risk of lending you money and whether to approve or decline your application.

 A credit score represents your credit worthiness in the eyes of financial institutions.